boyangeric/Multi-agent-security-policy-qa/README.md

 Every stage is a Microsoft Agent Framework `Executor` node.
 Planner, Response, and the graders are LLM agents; Retrieval is a deliberately deterministic Executor — the Planner already emits structured search steps, so an LLM there would add latency and nondeterminism without extra reasoning.
-The three required agents (Planner → Retrieval → Response) are all present and communicate through typed Pydantic messages.
+The core pipeline (Planner → Retrieval → Response) communicates through typed Pydantic messages.

 See [ARCHITECTURE.md](ARCHITECTURE.md) for the full design, security, scalability and